lewissbaker/papers/isocpp/reference_wrapper-co_await.md

 ```

 However, in some cases you still want to allow passing an object by reference but want to ensure that the
-capture-by-reference is explicitly called out at the call-site by use of `std::ref`.
+capture-by-reference is explicitly called out at the call-site through the use of `std::ref`.
+This also
-This helps to call out to the developer reading the code at the calling-site that the value is being
+has the benefit of avoiding capture of temporary values by reference since `std::ref()` does not accept
-passed by reference.
+rvalue references.

 For example:
 ```c++